Alternhuman/marcopolo-doc/source/services/intro.rst

 -- The ``params`` is an JSON object of custom parameters, useful for filtering, information about the service, etc. The values of each parameter can only be basic types (no nested arrays/objects are allowed).
 It is an optional parameter.

 -- The ``groups`` parameter is optional and specifies the groups where the service has to be published.
-If not supplied, the service will be published in all the multicast groups configured for the :doc:`Polo </daemons/polo>` instance.
+If not supplied, the service will be published in all the multicast groups configured for the Polo instance.
 The parameter must be an array of IP strings. **Note** that only those groups where Polo is configured to work are valid, and the service will not be published in any other multicast group configured in the service file.

 -- The ``disabled`` parameter is optional, and if defined and set to ``true`` will disable the service publication in all groups.
 Otherwise it will be ignored.